Why it’s IMPORTANT to read to your kids.

 Posted by: Sue Atkins

-I’ve just been chatting on BBC Three Counties Radio about why it’s important to read to kids.
+I’ve just been interviewed on BBC Hereford and Worcester Radio about why it’s important to read to kids.

 Of course we all know that reading matters, but just how much it matters and how it can impact our children may be surprising.

 As a former Deputy Head Teacher & Class Teacher for over 25 years I know that reading gives children a whole host of educational, cognitive, neurological, psychological, and emotional benefits from just simply reading to them regularly.
 The benefits extend throughout their lives.

 Reading isn’t just about literacy and passing the dreaded SATS tests, it’s far more than that.
 Reading changes the way our brains work, how we relate to and communicate with other people, and how we understand the world.